-There are two main classification systems in Germany, that of the German Wine Law of 1971 and that of an independent growers association, the VDP.
+There are two main classification systems in Germany, that of the German Wine Law of 1971 and that of an independent grower association, the VDP.

-The VDP is an association of premium quality producers established in 1910, of currently 209 members, here wine is classified firstly according to the quality of the vineyard and secondly according to sugar level in the finished wine – giving significant clarity to the consumer.
+- The VDP is an association of premium quality producers established in 1910, of currently 196 (01/2020) members, including Germany’s most prestigious producers.
+Here, wine is classified firstly according to the quality of the vineyard and secondly according to sugar level in the finished wine – giving significant clarity to the consumer.

 The German Wine Law of 1971

 Times have changed and the 4 German wine categories below are now history, having been replaced to be in line with European Union rules.
 In summary (1) and (2) are now geschutzte Ursprungbezeichnung (gU), or PDO, the existing terms, spätlese, auslese and so on are tacked on to gU where appropriate; Landwein (3) is now geschutzte geographische Angabe (ggA), or PGI; and Deutsche Wein or Tafelwein is now simply Wein.